-This christian celebration would, in its pagan origins, honor the begin of summer by lighting bonfires.
-This would be done in order to strengthen the sun, that from that day on would start becoming weaker and weaker until winter solstice.
+This christian celebration would, in its pagan origins, honour the begin of summer by lighting bonfires.
+This would be done in order to strengthen the sun, which from that day on would start becoming weaker and weaker until winter solstice.
 In addition to that, fire was always believed to have purifying effects on whomever watched it.

-In Spain this way of honoring the day has prevailed like in most other celebrating countries, with a few extra tweaks depending on each region.
+In Spain, this way of honouring the day has prevailed like in most other celebrating countries, with a few extra tweaks depending on each region.
 And let’s not forget, that isn’t celebrated on the 21st but June 23rd or 24th so keep that in mind if you’ll want to celebrate this day in Spain.